gn0mesort/vkfl/README.md

 ## Acknowledgements

-Much of `generate.py` is based on the equivalent file from [volk](https://github.com/zeux/volk).
+Parts of `generate.py` are based on the equivalent file from [volk](https://github.com/zeux/volk).
 If you don't like vkfl you should give volk a try instead.